 This post is also available in: Español (Spanish)

-The White Ipe is one of the lesser known ornamental tabebuias in the usa.
+The Tabebuia roseoalba (White Ipe) is one of the lesser known ornamental tabebuias in the usa.
 It is a medium-sized tree with a mature height of 30 or more feet.
 It is an upright tree with a somewhat irregular open crown and rough gray furrowed bark.
 Leaves are green, compound with 3 leaflets, up to 5 inches long, slightly hairy on both surfaces.
 Flowers are borne in terminal clusters of white to pale pink blooms, 2-3 inches long, which attracts hummingbirds, bees and insects as pollinators.
 Flowering occurs when the tree is leafless, creating a strikingly-beautiful sight.
 In brazil and argentina, white ipe is known as a honey tree.